 How to do this may vary from phone to phone but the principal will be the same on all phones.
 The following are examples on a Huawei Android phone and an iPhone.

-By clicking on Airplane mode to switch it on you can see that not only have the cellphone functions been switched off but also so has wifi been too.
+Turn on Airplane mode by selecting it and you can see that not only have the cellphone functions been switched off but also so has wifi been too.

-By clicking on the wifi icon it is now switched back on but the phone remains in Airplane Mode.
-The phone can now be used to access the wifi if it is available and use Whatsapp on a plane, if desired.
+By clicking on the wi-fi icon it is now switched back on but the phone remains in Airplane Mode.
+The phone can now be used to access the wifi if it is available and access your Whatsapp messages if desired.

 How to connect to wifi on a plane

-Each airline will have a slightly different way of connecting to their onboard wifi.
-The following is British Airways’ instructions on how to connect and pay for their wifi (called .air) as an example:
+Each airline will have a slightly different way of using their wifi connection to their onboard wi-fi.
+The following is British Airways’ instructions on how to connect and pay for their wi-fi (called .air) as an example: